adahooniłigii, 1956-11-01, pages 1-3

 ’Éí bilagáana Hugh Lee wolyéego yił ahainít’į́į́ jiní.

-About the white called Hugh Lee something is reported it’s said.
+About the white called Hugh Lee with him it’s being filed it’s said.

 Bilagáana nilínigii be’agha’diit’aahii naaltsoos ła’ ninéiníłtsoozgo t’áá ńléí ’aadahwiinít’į́įdi saad ’ałná nináhádeełgo bee ’ahaa nídadíit’įįł ní jiní.